illusivegit/Opentelemetry_Observability_Lab/docs/phase-1-docker-compose/DESIGN-DECISIONS.md

   - Exposed in logs, stack traces
   - No excuse to do this

-**CHOSEN:** Option A - Vault (with fallback to environment variables for non-sensitive config)
+**CHOSEN:** Option A - Vault (with fallback to environment variables for non-sensitive config) - deferred until Vault is reinstated

 **RATIONALE:**
 - **Future-Proof:** When migrating to PostgreSQL (Phase 3), Vault is ready
 - **Learning Value:** Vault integration is valuable DevSecOps skill
-- **Jenkins Already Has It:** Reuse existing Vault server in Jenkins network
+- **Jenkins Already Prototyped It:** Reuse the Vault setup when reinstated
 - **Non-Secrets via Env Vars:** Non-sensitive config (e.g., `FLASK_ENV=production`) can use env vars

 **CURRENT STATE:**
 - SQLite has no password (file-based database)
 - No secrets currently needed
-- Vault server running in Jenkins network (not yet integrated with app)
+- Vault stack paused; secrets handled manually for now

 **FUTURE IMPLEMENTATION (Phase 2):**
 ```python